MikeDigitize/JSFundamentals/README.md

 console.log(i);
 ```

-In the above, if <code>i</code> was declared with var it would be available outside of the block.
 Let and const are also handled differently to var and function by the compiler.
 How they are handled will be explained in the next section.

 ### Summary
 Scope dictates the availablity of variables within your code.
 Variables can be scoped globally, within a function or within a block.
 Variable scope is determined in the compile stage, before the code is executed.
 Scope determined at compile time is known as lexical scoping.